 Here the script is flipped.
 In this scenario, employees evaluate and recognize their leadership team or managers based on how well they guide, govern, and motivate their direct reports.

-The workers who report to a senior staff member grow professionally partly thanks to the help and mentorship of their manager.
-It is therefore only fair that good leaders get recognized by their teams.
+Workers who report to a senior staff member grow professionally partly thanks to their manager's help and mentorship.
+It is therefore only fair that good leaders are recognized by their teams.

 Team-to-peer Recognition